archmangler/t-agent/WALKTHROUGH.md

 # Building a Basic Local AI Agent in Python: A nnon-interactive, text-basedCourse

+**Note: This article provides annotations and responses to the original course included in the readme.**

 ## Introduction

 This course provides a focused, no-frills, accelerated pathway to writing a simple but functional locally hosted AI agent in Python.
 It walks a novice agent enthusiast through: